disconnect3d/cstrnfinder/README.md

 # cstrnfinder: finding stupid bugs

-TL;DR: This is a repository for a "cstrnfinder" research, where I searched lots of code to find stupid bugs related to how C strings are compared against string literals with a (potentially incorrect) hardcoded size argument.
+TL;DR: This is a repository for a "cstrnfinder" research, where I searched lots of code and found 50+ stupid bugs(?) related to how C strings are compared against string literals with a (potentially incorrect) hardcoded size argument.

 I presented this research (along with other things) on [A Midwinter Night's Con - 2020](https://absoluteappsec.com/cons/midwinter-2020/).
 You can [find the slides here](https://docs.google.com/presentation/d/1VpXqzPIPrfIPSIiua5ClNkjKAzM3uKlyAKUf0jBqoUI) or [watch the talk here](https://www.youtube.com/watch?v=-xVBd8MGlJs).
 If you want to discuss it more, reply to this [tweet](https://twitter.com/disconnect3d_pl/status/1339757359896408065).

-PS: For a bugs list, scroll down.
+PS: For a list of reported or fixed bugs, scroll to the `Reported or fixed bugs` section.

 PS2: You can find the full [`cstrnfinder.py` script here](https://github.com/disconnect3d/cstrnfinder/blob/master/cstrnfinder.py).
 You may want to ignore other files in this repo: e.g. it contains some partial results, or, the [gcp-finder.py script](https://github.com/disconnect3d/cstrnfinder/blob/master/gcp-finder.py) used to filter out tons of results from querying the GitHub dataset via Google BigQuery.

 This project was created during IRAD time at Trail of Bits, along with the small "blog post" below :).
-It describes the whole process of this research.
-If you are only interested in the issue and results, read the first two (`How it started`, `Size is the issue`) and the other two (`Bugs != vulnerabilities`, `Reported or fixed bugs`) sections.

 ## How it started